asankaSovis/Stick-It/README.md

 2. Restructure the note file format to a proper format
 3. Improve the look and feel of the interface with proper UI updates
 4. Allow application to run in the background
-5. Make a proper logo
-6. Add an about page

 ## 3. Technical Details 🛠️